-Actually, the Streets people themselves don’t know when this iconic Aussie ice cream was launched.
+The Streets people themselves don’t know when this iconic Aussie ice cream was launched.
 They say it was “sometime in the 1950s”.
-But the trade mark was registered in August 1961, so 1962 (which is the date Wikipedia gives) seems likely.
+But the trademark was registered in August 1961, so 1962 (which is the date Wikipedia gives) is possible.
 The original version was Lime Splice, with Raspberry Splice following in 1963.

 Streets Splice combines an ice cream core with a “refreshing fruit ice shell”.
 There was also a mango flavour at some point.
 A range of real fruit icy poles released in 2011 used the Splice brand but didn’t have the ice cream heart.
 Splice multipacks were in supermarkets by 1979 backed by national advertising in Women’s Weekly.

 The enduring star is the Pine-Lime Splice.
 It’s difficult to uncover the facts on when pineapple was added to the original lime flavour to produce this classic.
 It was definitely around in the summer of 1978 when this radio clip was recorded on 2SM.

 In 2009, Qantas began to serve the Pine-Lime Splice as an all-Australian in-flight treat.
 Over the years the name has been co-opted for a cocktail (pineapple vodka, lime juice, egg white and sugar syrup shaken over ice, strained and garnished with the lime slice).
 Streets also used the name for vanilla ice cream with fruity swirls through it, sold in a tub.

 Getting back to ice cream, the Pine-Lime Splice, marketed as “the taste of summer”, is holding its own against competitors.
 In January 2015, Good Food rated it No. 2 behind the Golden Gaytime in a review of best Australian ice creams, writing: